mcdonnellb/Boggle-online/README.md

 * I added a line to gitignore so that the creds file would not be added to pushed with the commits for security reasons.
 * I created a new Heroku app with region set to Europe
 * I set the buildbacks from the settings tab to Python and NodeJS
+* I created a config var for creds so that Heroku can access google APIs.
 * I created a config var called `PORT` and set this value to `8000`
-* I linked the Heroku app to my repository
+* I linked the Heroku app to my GITHUB repository
 * I clicked on the deploy option

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

 #### Google API
-i took inspiration from the Love Sandwiches project and decided to use a similar apporach to my computer Program, using Google Sheets to store data/ add data/ query data.
+I took inspiration from the Love Sandwiches project and decided to use a similar apporach to my computer Program, using Google Sheets to store data/ add data/ query data.

-#### Python Validation

-## Testing
+#### Testing

 I have manually tested my project by completing the folling steps:

 * Run the code through the PEP8 linter and confirmed all errors were cleared.
 * Tested mulitple inputs to ensure only valid data is accepted, and errors thrown in appropritate situations
 * Tested in both my local terminal and the Code Institute Heroku Terminal to ensure testing is thorough.